 After one year, this amounts to an estimated 4,100 tonnes of food going to landfill with the potential to produce 8,610 tonnes of greenhouse gases.
 We can't wait to roll out this service that will help us divert more waste from landfill.

 In our schools

-Our School Environment Grants in 2021 were awarded to 4 preschools ($200 each) and 10 primary schools ($500 each).
+- Our School Environment Grants offering preschools $200 each and primary/high schools $500 each.
 These open in February every year.

 Our Bushland Campaign

 The Our Bushland campaign has been developed to raise awareness about local bushland and its importance to local species.
 We're sharing a series of videos celebrating our local bushland.
 View them here.

 Community biodiversity walks led by trained ecologists sharing their knowledge about local bushland and the animals that call it home are held in autum and spring.
 Keep an eye on our events page or subscribe to the monthly Waste & Environment Newsletter for advance notice of upcoming events.

 Sustainability talks and workshops

 Sustainability talks and workshops covering topics about avoiding food waste, rethinking your wardrobe, recycling and native wildlife in your backyard are held throughout the year.

 Keep an eye on our events page for upcoming events or subscribe to the monthly Waste & Environment Newsletter for advance notice.